The Red Shoes (1948 film): Critical response

+Initial reception proved more favourable in the United States, where the film went on to garner mainstream attention after it began screening in the US arthouse circuit.
+The film was also well-received in Japan.
+Philip K. Scheuer of the Los Angeles Times lauded the film, writing that Powell and Pressburger take a "skeletal frame and clothe it in glowing flesh; then accouter this in shining garments.
+When they have finished one sees much more than the figure of a ballerina; one is gazing upon the whole milieu, an unfolding world of the ballet—onstage, offstage, backstage".
+Bosley Crowther of The New York Times praised the performances of Shearer, Helpmann, and Massine, and summarized: "There has never been a picture in which the ballet and its special, magic world have been so beautifully and dreamily presented".
+Herbert L. Larson of The Oregonian praised the film's accessibility to audiences unfamiliar with the art and technical aspects of ballet, writing that the filmmakers and performers "have woven much of human nature into this brilliant film".

 A main point of contention amongst both British and American critics was a perceived lack of realism concerning the ballet sequences.
 The focus of this criticism was the film's central 17-minute ballet performance of The Ballet of the Red Shoes: Many dance critics felt the sequence's impressionistic touches—which include abstract hallucinations and visual manifestations of Vicky's mental state—detracted from the physical aspects of the ballet.
 British ballet critic Kathrine Sorley Walker also dismissed the sequence, commenting that it marked "a departure from the illusion of stage ballet to the limitless and lush spaces reflecting the ballerina's thought."
 Eames made similar criticism, condemning the subjective elements of the sequence as "corrupting the integrity of the ballet," as well as the choreography.
 Philip K. Scheuer of the Los Angeles Times, however, praised the presentation of ballet in the film, deeming it "the most ambitious—and probably the most dazzlingly successful—use of traditional-type ballet in any motion picture to date."